ReDeiPirati/intro-to-pytorch/intermediate/1.Convolutional-Neural-Network/convnet.md

 </p>

 >The formula for calculating the output size for any given convolutional layer is `(W - K + 2P)/S + 1` where O is the output ratio of height/length, W is the input ratio of height/length, K is the filter size, P is the padding, and S is the stride.

+### Hyperparameters

+Before moving on, let's take a minute to digest what we've learned so far and recapitulate.
+One particular aspect we'd like you think about here is about **Hyperparameters** -- things we encourage you to play with while trying out the `ipython notebook`.

+  1. **ConvNet Layers:** How many?
+Filter Sizes?
+Stride/Padding?
+These may seem ordinary but they're not trivial matters.
+People often put in a lot of research into these factors since they determine the behaviour of convolutional operations.
+  2. **ReLU Layers:** To introduce non-linearity (activation), it has been a convention to introduce one of these after every conv layer.
+  3. **Pooling Layers:** Max Pooling is surely the most popular choice here, but why?
+We leave this to you.
+Explore some other options & find out why!
+  4. **1 x 1 convolution:** Often known as the `network-in-network` size filter.
+Performs N- Dimensional element-wise multiplications where N is the depth (color-channels) of the input volume into the layer.

+There's sure more of these like Dropout, but more on that later.

+## Building a ConvNet in PyTorch